hermangroup/docs/wallets/electrum/send-receive.rst

 .. figure:: img/receive-pending.png
    :width: 400px

-   Transaction ready to send in Dash Electrum wallet
+   Transaction ready to send in Historia Electrum wallet

 Enter this address in the software sending the funds, send it to the person transferring funds to you or scan it directly from your mobile